 And for Windows:

-This latter set of instructions should result in the creation of solidity.sln in that build directory.
+This should result in the creation of solidity.sln in that build directory.
 Double-clicking on that file should result in Visual Studio firing up.
 We suggest building Release configuration, but all others work.

 Alternatively, you can build for Windows on the command-line, like so: